Daniel-Singer/Daniel-Singer/README.md

 * Getting to know more people in the community
 * Becoming more active in the open source community
-* Land a job developer job
+* Land a job in software engineering

 <!--